ADesprets/faststart/labs/lab2.md

 [Setup IBM API Connect Instructions](https://ibm-apiconnect.github.io/faststart/lab0.html)

-## Part 2: Secure and test the Payments API
+## Part 2: Secure and Test the Payments API

 ### 2.1 Create a directory and clone the API Connect project from Github